How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 How many smoke bombs for a photoshoot?

-For a standard portrait session, plan on 3 to 5 WP40 Wire Pull smoke grenades in different colors to give yourself real variety without running short.
-Each WP40 delivers a 90-second burn with an NEQ of 50g, so three grenades alone gives you over four minutes of continuous smoke coverage across your shooting window.
-That runtime matters because repositioning your subject, adjusting camera angles, and waiting for the cloud to build all consume time faster than people expect.
-Wind is the other variable: even a light breeze at 5 to 10 mph shortens effective coverage, so having extra units on hand protects your session.
-If your shoot calls for quick bursts rather than sustained clouds, the EG25 Wire Pull at 30 seconds per unit gives you more activations per session and tighter editorial control.
-Bring at least one extra grenade beyond your planned count so no creative moment is lost to an unexpected misfire or faster-than-expected burn.
+For a standard portrait session, plan on 3 to 5 WP40 wire-pull smoke grenades in different colors to give yourself real variety without running short.
+Each WP40 delivers a 90-second burn, so three grenades alone give you over four minutes of continuous smoke across your shooting window — and repositioning your subject, adjusting angles, and waiting for the cloud to build all consume that time faster than people expect.
+Wind is the other variable: even a light 5–10 mph breeze shortens effective coverage, so extra units protect the session.
+If your shoot calls for quick bursts rather than sustained clouds, the EG25 micro at 25 seconds per can gives you more activations and tighter editorial control.
+Bring at least one extra grenade beyond your planned count so no creative moment is lost to a faster-than-expected burn.

-How many smoke bombs for a gender reveal?
+How many smoke bombs do I need for a gender reveal?

 How many smoke bombs for a wedding?